masonmiller11/mtg_salty_squad_bot/README.md

 ### Setup

 Setting up the bot is pretty simple!
 Just compile and use ```node index.js``` in the root directory.
-You can skip comiling by using  ```ts-node index.ts``` during development.
+You can skip compiling by using  ```ts-node index.ts``` during development.

 Aside from that, all you need to do is create a new .env file and replace the values included in the .env.example file.